-Operating income for the CCL Segment increased by 11.8% to \$552.8 million for 2020 compared to \$494.3 million for 2019.
-Foreign currency translation had a negative effect of 0.1% on 2020 operating income compared to 2019.
-Operating income as a percentage of sales improved to 16.5% in 2020 compared to the 15.0% return generated in the prior year.
+Operating income for the CCL Segment declined by 1.3% to \$545.8 million for 2021 compared to \$552.8 million for 2020, principally due to the decline in CCL Secure results as the prior year included an unexpected surge in high margin pandemicrelated demand for banknotes.
+Foreign currency translation also had a negative effect of 4.6% on 2021 operating income compared to 2020.
+Operating income as a percentage of sales decreased to 15.6% in 2021 compared to the 16.5% return generated in the prior year, due to the mix effect of high banknote demand in 2020 and the impact of inflation, especially in the second half of 2021.

-The CCL Segment invested \$197.8 million in capital spending in 2020 compared to \$272.7 million last year.
-The major expenditures were for equipment installations to support capacity additions for the Home & Personal Care, Food & Beverage and CCL Design businesses globally.
-Depreciation and amortization for the CCL Segment was \$209.3 million in 2020, compared to \$200.3 million in 2019.
+The CCL Segment invested \$230.6 million in capital spending in 2021 compared to \$197.8 million last year.
+The major expenditures were for equipment installations and new plants to support capacity additions globally.
+Depreciation and amortization, excluding amortization on right-of-use assets, for the CCL Segment was \$205.3 million in 2021, compared to \$209.3 million in 2020.

-C) Avery Segment
+C) Avery

-Avery is the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary office products sold through distributors and massmarket retailers.
-The products are split into three primary lines: (1) Printable Media: including address labels, shipping labels, marketing and product identification labels, business cards, and name badges supported by customized software solutions; (2) Organizational Products Group ("OPG"): including binders, sheet protectors, indexes, dividers and writing instruments; and (3) Direct-to-Consumer: digitally imaged labels, business cards, name badges, event badges, wristbands and family-oriented identification labels supported by unique web-enabled e-commerce URLs.
-Products in the Printable Media and Direct-to-Consumer categories are predominantly used by businesses and individual consumers consistently throughout the year; however, in the OPG category, North American consumers engage in the back-to-school surge during the third quarter.
-Avery operates 17 manufacturing and three distribution facilities.
+Avery is one of the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary office products sold through distributors and mass-market retailers.
+The products are split into three primary lines: (1) Printable Media: including address labels, shipping labels, marketing and product identification labels, business cards, and name badges supported by customized software solutions; (2) Organizational Products Group ("OPG"): including binders, sheet protectors, indexes, dividers and writing instruments; and (3) Direct-to-Consumer: digitally imaged labels, business cards, name badges, event badges, key cards, wristbands, planners & journals and family-oriented identification labels supported by unique web-enabled e-commerce URLs.
+Products in the Printable Media and Direct-to-Consumer categories are predominantly used by businesses and individual consumers consistently throughout the year; however, in the OPG category, North American demand typically surges for the back-to-school season during the third quarter.

+Avery operates 23 manufacturing and three distribution facilities.
 Sales for Avery are principally generated in North America, Europe and Australia, with a market-leading position.
 There is a small presence in Latin America.
-Most products are sold under the market-leading Avery brand and, with equal prominence in German-speaking countries, under the Zweckform brand name that is better known by consumers in that part of Europe, as well as the direct-to-consumer pc/nametag, Mabel's Labels, goedgemerkt, badgepoint, Imprint Plus, Easy2Name, Colle à Moi, Stuck on You, IDentilam, I.D.&C., and InTouch brands.
+Most products are sold under the market-leading Avery brand and, with equal prominence in German-speaking countries, under the Zweckform brand name that is better known by consumers in that part of Europe, as well as the direct-to-consumer brands:

+pc/nametag goedgemerkt Imprint Plus Colle à Moi IDentilam InTouch MasterTag Mabel's Labels badgepoint Easy2Name Stuck on You I.D.&C. Plum Paper RFID Hotel